Last updated: 13 July 2020

 How to create a Redirect

-- Redirect to item: select the new page the old link should redirect to.
+- Redirect to item: select the new page from the Sitecore tree that the old link or the short URL should redirect to.

-- Redirect language prefix: en, nl, fr, es, de, it.
-Note: having to select a language prefix implies that your redirect item can only be made for one language.
+- Redirect language prefix: en, nl, fr, es, de, it (lowercase!)
+NOTE: having to select a language prefix implies that your redirect item can only be made for one language.
 For example, if you want to create a short url www.iamsterdam.com/24H, this short url can only redirect to one page, say the English 24H homepage.
 The short url cannot then also be used to link to the Dutch 24H homepage.
 You will have to choose another short url, for instance www.iamsterdam.com/24Hours.